 Other charges consist primarily of acquisition-related costs with respect to completed and prospective acquisitions, contingent consideration adjustments and restructuring charges.
 Acquisition-related costs primarily include advisory services, brokerage services, administrative costs and retention bonuses, and relate to completed and prospective acquisitions.
 Contingent consideration adjustments relate to changes in the fair value estimate of contingent consideration.
-Restructuring costs relate to the integration of previously completed acquisitions and other cost-reduction activities.
-Other charges were \$3.9 million and \$1.9 million for the first quarter of 2025 and 2024, respectively.
-The increase in other charges in the first quarter of 2025 compared to the same period of 2024 was primarily a result of an increase in contingent consideration adjustments recorded in the first quarter of 2025 related to an increase in anticipated acquisition earnout payment accruals primarily as a result of increases to revenue performance and forecasts.
+Restructuring costs relate to the integration of previously-completed acquisitions and other cost-reduction activities.
+Other charges were \$7.5 million, \$21.6 million and \$5.4 million in 2025, 2024 and 2023, respectively.
+The decrease in other charges in 2025 as compared to 2024 was primarily a result of a decrease in contingent consideration adjustments.
+Contingent consideration adjustments relate to changes in anticipated acquisition earnout payment accruals primarily as a result of increases or decreases to revenue performance and forecasts.
 Revenue forecasts are updated on a quarterly basis and the related earnout payment accruals are updated accordingly.